Gerson Garabito: Texas Rangers

 On December 18, 2023, after two years playing only in winter ball, Garabito signed a minor league contract with the Texas Rangers.
 He made 7 appearances for the Double–A Frisco RoughRiders and Triple–A Round Rock Express, compiling a 2.05 ERA with 37 strikeouts across 30 2/3 innings pitched.
 On May 26, 2024, Garabito was selected to the 40-man roster and promoted to the major leagues for the first time.
-Garabito’s debut was a start against the Minnesota Twins.
+Garabito's debut was a start against the Minnesota Twins.
 He pitched 3 2/3 innings and allowed only one run.
 Garabito did not qualify for a win (5+ innings).
 He pitched a combined 2 more innings before being sent down, and did not allow a run in those two innings.
-Garabito made 18 appearances for Texas during his rookie campaign, compiling an 0-2 record and 4.78 ERA with 22 strikeouts across 26 1/3 innings pitched.
+Garabito made 18 appearances for Texas during his rookie campaign, compiling an 0–2 record and 4.78 ERA with 22 strikeouts across 26 1/3 innings pitched.

 Garabito was initially optioned to Triple-A Round Rock to begin the 2025 season.
 However, the Rangers later reversed their decision and added him to their Opening Day roster.
 In three appearances for Texas, he recorded a 9.00 ERA with eight strikeouts over eight innings of work.
 Garabito was released by the Rangers on June 14, 2025, in order to pursue an opportunity in the KBO League.

 Samsung Lions

 On June 18, 2025, Garabito signed with the Samsung Lions of the KBO League.
+Garabito made 15 starts for the Lions, registering a 4–4 record and 2.64 ERA with 84 strikeouts across 78 1/3 innings pitched.

+Milwaukee Brewers

+On December 17, 2025, Garabito signed a minor league contract with the Milwaukee Brewers.
+On February 23, 2026, it was announced that Garabito would miss at least four months after undergoing surgery to repair a broken bone in his foot.